Three ways to do a two-way ANOVA with Python

 • Save

-What is neat with using statsmodels is that we can also do some diagnostics.
+What is neat about using statsmodels is that we can also run diagnostics.
 It is, for instance, very easy to take our model fit (the linear model fitted with the OLS method) and get a Quantile-Quantile (QQplot):

 res = model.resid